BPTproto/BPT/README.md

 **If your question isn't here , feel free to ask** <br>

+## Whats the advantage
+- Support for all Telegram methods (API version: 5.5)
+- Many alices for telegram methods (simple syntax)
+- Set many parameters by default for telegram methods (chat_id in sendMessage, etc.)
+- You can call the telegram methods as you wish (sendMessage, send_message, sendMESSAGE, ...)
+- You can set ip checker with just one change in settings (Telegram and cloudflare support).
+- Settings to increase the security of your robot
+- Support for Webhook and GetUpdate to receive updates
+- Use web hook even on sites without ssl
+- A beautiful and simple handler for updating
+- There is a special setting for multiple processing that uses 2 different methods depending on your service settings
+- There are many methods to make things easier
+- Lots of APIs to make things easier
+- Default support for MySQL database and of course JSON
+- Lots of settings for everything

 ## Cotanct ways
 - Our site : [https://bptlib.ir](https://bptlib.ir)
 - Our github : [https://github.com/BPTproto/BPT](https://github.com/BPTproto/BPT)